NP95/cc/README.md

 ```

 The example trace-file can be readily extended as necessary, but as
-the simulator remains a work-in-progress, complicated or non-trivial
+the simulator remains a work-in-progress, non-trivial sequences are
-sequences are not yet guarenteed to complete successfully.
+not yet guarenteed to complete successfully.